 The power measuring instrument generates an instantaneous power waveform by multiplying the input voltage waveform and current waveform.
 This waveform is smoothed by passing it through a low-pass filter (LPF) to obtain the active power.

 There are analog and digital methods for this arithmetic processing.
 In the analog method, the input signal is multiplied through an analog multiplier IC and converted to a DC voltage proportional to the active power through a low-pass filter.

 On the other hand, in the digital method, the signal waveform is A/D converted once for both voltage and power.
-A/D converted voltage waveform and power waveform are averaged by digital signal processing and measured.
+A/D converted voltage waveform, and power waveform is averaged by digital signal processing and measured.
 In recent years, some power measuring instruments that perform digital processing have a harmonic analysis function.
-By performing sampling synchronized with the fundamental wave frequency and performing FFT analysis on the data, it is possible to obtain the harmonic components of the voltage and current, which are multiple components of the fundamental wave, and perform power calculation.
+By performing sampling synchronized with the fundamental wave frequency and performing FFT analysis on the data, it is possible to obtain the harmonic components of the voltage and current, which are multiple components of the fundamental wave and perform power calculation.

 However, in order to use power more efficiently, finer control is required, and faster and larger capacity switching is also required.
 Devices such as GaN (Gallium Nitride) and SiC (Silicon Carbide) have been put into practical use as power devices.
 (See "Types and Characteristics of Power Semiconductors -Performance Evaluation, Evaluation Test").
 When using GaN or SiC, IGBTs and power MOSFETs can operate from tens of kHz to several MHz.

 In this way, in power electronics, we will promote power saving by reviewing materials, structures, etc., from various aspects and support the transformation toward a decarbonized society.

 Matsusada Precision also sells high-efficiency power supplies using these elements.